Eligibility and deferral

-Graduating from more than 1 courseIf you’ve completed more than 1 eligible course, you can celebrate your achievements for each of your courses if they fall in the same year.
-You should receive an invitation to book a ticket for each course you have graduated from.
+Graduating from more than one courseIf you’ve completed more than one eligible course, you can celebrate your achievements for each of your courses if they fall in the same year.
+You should receive an invitation to book a ticket for each course you have studied.

 Studying at a partner institution

 Some UK and overseas partner institutions hold their own Graduations.
 However, you may also want to attend a University of Portsmouth Graduation.

 If you’re studying at a partner institution on a collaborative programme, you may attend University of Portsmouth Graduation, unless we tell you otherwise.

 Please refer to your partner institution for more details, or contact the University Graduation team on email@example.com.